About Texas Gun Rights

 Chris McNutt, President

-Chris McNutt is the pro-gun voice for the 300,000 members and supporters of Texas Gun Rights.
+Chris McNutt is the pro-gun voice for more than 500,000 members and supporters of Texas Gun Rights.
 Serving as President, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.

 Since joining TXGR in 2016, Chris has been a stalwart advocate for Constitutional Carry legislation, which he helped pass in 2021.